 That is undoubtedly the most disheartening reality we face.
-The winter storm and the blackout caused countless injuries and deaths, with the number still confirmed.
-The most common causes are hypothermia, poisoning from trying to get warm using unsafe methods, house fires, slip and falls caused by ice, car crashes, and inability to get medical treatment.
+The winter storm and the blackout caused countless injuries and deaths, with the total number still unconfirmed.
+The most common causes were hypothermia, poisoning from trying to get warm using unsafe methods, house fires, slip and falls caused by ice, car crashes, and inability to get medical treatment.

-Fact: The family of an 11-year old boy that died from hypothermia filled a class-action claiming $100M as it alleges power company of negligence.
+Fact: The family of an 11-year old boy that died from hypothermia filled a class-action claiming $100M, accusing power company of negligence.

-If your Law Firm wants to help those in need, and get involved in a potential lawsuit, now is the time to do it.
-It’s still early, and some aspects are unclear, but if you possess the means to stand by those who got harmed, you should step in right away.
+If your law firm wants to help those in need and get involved in a potential lawsuit, now is the time to do it.
+It’s still early, and some aspects are unclear, but if you possess the means to stand by those who were harmed, you should step in right away.
 Additionally, by joining early, you maximize your chances to get the most out of your time and investment, aiming for maximized ROI.
 You can listen to our last podcast episode, where we discuss what happened and what could be the next steps.

 Last but not least, another class-action lawsuit is surfacing.
 This week, a woman from Texas brought to the forefront a potential case against the power retailer Griddy.
-The woman and other customers saw their bills skyrocketing at over 300x.
-The fact that the company supposedly informed the clients about changing operator or provider wasn’t an option amid the winter storm and extreme conditions.
-Griddy is putting the blame PUCT, stating that they used their authority to enforce a price of $9/kWh instead of 0.3/kWh.
+The woman and other customers saw their bills skyrocket by over 300x.
+While the company supposedly encouraged their clients to change operators or providers to avoid large bills, the fact is this wasn’t really an option amid the winter storm and extreme conditions.
+Griddy is putting the blame on PUCT, stating that they used their authority to enforce a price of $9/kWh instead of 0.3/kWh.
 The company promises to join forces with its clients to go against those who enforced those ridiculous prices, the generators.
 Let’s see how this will evolve.